Video Biedermeier secretary

 Condition:

-Restored ready to live in and suitable for everyday use with a shellac hand polish.
+Restored and suitable for everyday use with a shellac hand polish.

 Please compare the following specialised literature: